rostmanrk/playwright-orchestrator/README.md

 ### `run`

-Starts test shard for the provided test run.
+Starts a test shard for the provided test run.
+If used with a finished run, it will only start failed tests.

 Command generate blob reports into `--output` directory.
 To merge it use [Playwright's Merge-reports CLI](https://playwright.dev/docs/test-sharding#merge-reports-cli)